 Get your gear ready, embrace the challenge, enjoy the fresh air and behold spectacular views on some of the best trekking places in India!

 Those who’ve experienced this trail will not disagree with the fact that while the trek is magical, it is also tricky and full of thrills.
-The cold temperatures and fear of the fragile Zanskar river are nothing in comaparision to the views you’ll behold throughout the trek.
+The cold temperatures and fear of the fragile Zanskar river are nothing in comparison to the views you’ll behold throughout the trek.

 From the first stop at Leh to Tsomo Paldar, followed by Tibb Caves to the enchanting Nerak frozen Waterfall, this trek is one no one should miss out.
 It is advised to spend a few days at the base camp before moving ahead so that your body gets used to the climate and altitude.

-The best time to visit is from January to end of February.
+The best time to visit is from January to the end of February.
 This trek is for the adrenaline junkies who like to dare in extreme cold weather conditions.
-Chadar Trek offers the adventure seekers a chance to walk on the frozen Zanskar River.
+Chadar Trek offers adventure seekers a chance to walk on the frozen Zanskar River.